 An MC service user behind the MC gateway UE has no 3GPP transport access credentials (i.e., no UICC), whereas the MC system relies on private user identity associated with public user identities (i.e., IMPU/IMPI) needed for authentication purposes.
 Moreover, the one-to-one correspondence between MC service ID and IMPUs enables routing of signalling traffic between the MC service server and the MC service client.

-NOTE: Due to using Framed routing as described in clause 11.4, MC service clients behind the MC gateway UE have unique IP addresses.
-This is irrespective of the IMS subscription of the MC gateway UE and the MC service users behind it.

 The use of the various mission critical user identities is determined by clause 8 of the present document.